-While this may be true for minor scrapes and scratches, there is a lot to consider when damage to your vehicle occurs deep enough to reach the metal of your car’s surface.
+This may be true for minor scrapes and scratches.
+There is a lot to consider when damage to your vehicle occurs deep enough to reach the metal of your car’s surface.

-The longer you put off repairs, the more likely the presence of rust goes up and the more the value of your vehicle goes down.
+The longer you put off repairs, the more likely the presence of rust goes up.
+Then the value of your vehicle goes down.

 Incorrectly washing and drying your car.

-Washing your car may seem like a simple bucket-and-sponge deal but, if you’re not careful, you could end up causing scratches on the surface of your vehicle.
+Washing your car may seem like a simple bucket-and-sponge deal.
+If you are not careful, it could end up causing scratches on the surface of your vehicle.

-Any dirt trapped on your sponge or cloth creates a potential for scratches to your car’s finish.
+Dirt trapped on washing sponge or cloth creates a potential for scratches to the paint finish.
 Be very careful to rinse off any debris from your sponge or consider using microfiber cloths to clean your car.

-After washing numerous vehicles throughout the day, dirt and grit accumulates on the brushes of the automatic car wash.
-This basically turns them into sandpaper and can cause damage to your vehicle’s finish.
+After washing numerous vehicles, dirt and grit accumulates on the brushes of the automatic car wash.
+This basically turns them into sandpaper.
+This is what causes damage to your vehicle’s finish.

-Even touchless car washes are not without risk – the high pressure streams can potentially push dirt and grit across the surface of your car.
+Even touchless car washes are risky.
+The high pressure streams can potentially push dirt and grit across the surface of your car.

 Be very cautious about using automatic car washes to avoid having your vehicle’s surface scratched.

-For every rock that has rocketed toward your windshield and left a chip, others have flown into your vehicle’s finish.
+For every rock that hits your windshield and left a chip, others have flown into your vehicle’s finish.
 Other road debris, such as sticks and loose gravel, can also cause damage to your car.

 If you are driving in an area with these sorts of hazards, slow down and drive with caution.

-When your car has experienced any sort of accident, even minor, the damage should be assessed and fixed as soon as possible.
+When your car experiences any sort of accident, even minor, the damage should be assessed and fixed as soon as possible.

 Thankfully, this is the least common of the common causes of scratches, but vandalism and keying do occur and will result in scratches to the car’s finish.

 Keying is an intention act of vandalism that involves an individual using a key to scratch the surface of your vehicle.
-If you ever suspect that your car has been keyed, you should alert the local authorities right away.
+If your car looks like it is keyed alert the local authorities right away.

 Car Scratches and Rust

-While minor surface scratches, those that can be buffed out by hand, typically do not create a risk for rust, deeper scratches should be fixed right away to avoid this issue.
+Minor surface scratches can be buffed out by hand.
+These typically do not create a risk for rust.
+Deeper scratches should be fixed right away to avoid this issue.

-The longer a car has a deep scratch on its surface, the more water, dirt, road salt and debris will reach the metal and contribute to rust.
+The longer a car has a deep scratch on its surface, water, dirt, road salt and debris will reach the metal and contribute to rust.